Rachel Wilson manslaughter: Drug addict Keith Hall jailed

 - Published

-A drug addict has been jailed for killing a teenager whose body was found on farmland 10 years after she vanished.
+A drug addict has been jailed for killing a woman whose body was found on farmland 10 years after she vanished.

-The 62-year-old, of Lambton Road in Grove Hill, Middlesbrough, also admitted living off prostitution money earned by his victim.
+The 62-year-old, of Lambton Road in Grove Hill, Middlesbrough, attacked her after she failed to make enough cash from her sex work to feed his habit.

-Hall further admitted perverting the course of justice and was jailed for 18-and-a-half years.
+He dumped her body in a shallow grave and then lied about it for two decades.
+He was jailed for 18-and-a-half years.

-He had attacked her after she failed to bring in enough cash from her sex work to feed his drug habit, and then lied about her disappearance for almost two decades.
+Hall also admitted living off prostitution money earned by his victim and perverting the course of justice.

 The Crown Prosecution Service said it had not been able to pursue a murder conviction because it would have been "very difficult" to prove Hall's intent.